 A research finding that reshapes expectations about abs challenges: 100 daily crunches for 30 days does not measurably reduce abdominal fat.
 Vispute et al. (2011, DOI 10.1519/JSC.0b013e3181fb4a46) tested this exact protocol and found that six weeks of abdominal exercise alone produced no significant change in abdominal circumference, abdominal skinfold, or body fat percentage.
-The subjects got stronger cores β but not visible abs.
-This finding does not mean abs challenges are worthless.
-It means they need to be designed for what they actually produce: core strength, muscular endurance, postural improvement, and the training habit that supports long-term body composition change.
-The ACSM (Garber et al., 2011, PMID 21694556) recommends training all major muscle groups at least twice weekly with progressive overload.
-This 30-day challenge applies that principle to the core using six exercises that address all four core stability functions, weekly volume progression, and scheduled recovery.
-The result after 30 days is a measurably stronger core β not a six-pack from crunches alone, but the muscular foundation that becomes visible when overall fitness and nutrition align.
+The subjects got stronger cores, not visible abs.
+That finding does not make abs challenges worthless; it means they need to be designed for what they actually produce.

 The Complete 30-Day Abs Challenge Schedule